Supa-Thobile2/CovidTracker1/README.md

 ###

-<p align="left">✨ Creating bugs since 2019<br>📚 I'm currently learning about handling API's in react<br>🎯 Goals: To understand how to work with api's and manipulated data from an online source<br>🎲 Fun fact: ...</p>
+<p align="left">✨ Creating bugs since 2019<br>📚 I'm currently learning about handling API's in ReactJS<br>🎯 Goals: To understand how to work with api's and manipulated data from an online source<br>🎲 Fun fact: ...</p>

 ###